lekstonjm/GrandpaAI/README.md

-# mypl
+# GrandpaAI
-Some investigation over logic programming and theorem prover.
+Some investigations over logic programming and theorem prover.